valhuber/security-poc/readme.md

 To run:

-1. Open this repo in codespaces
+1. Open this repository in codespaces

     * Takes about a minute; wait until the Ports tab shows up